BattMoTeam/BattMo/Documentation/installation.rst

 Installation instruction
 ========================

-BATMO is based on `MRST`_ which provides a general unstructured grid format, generic MATLAB automatic differentiation tools and Newton solvers.
+BattMo is based on `MRST`_ which provides a general unstructured grid format, generic MATLAB automatic differentiation tools and Newton solvers.

 The MRST code source can be installed directlu using git submodules:

 .. code-block:: shell

-   git clone --recurse-submodules  git@github.com:batmoTeam/batmo.git
+   git clone --recurse-submodules  git@github.com:battmoTeam/battmo.git

 Then start Matlab and in the directory :code:`project-batman` where you cloned the repo, run: